Church History (1985 - Present)

-Pastor Regina (Gina) Kirkland is currently assigned to Salem as the interim minister until June 30, 2017.
+Pastor Regina (Gina) Kirkland is currently assigned to Salem as the emeritus minister until June 30, 2021.
 She is also continuing the tradition of Maundy Thursday service.

 Recent growth has focused in the area of families with young children.
 We love children and it shows.

 For infants and toddlers we offer a staffed nursery to afford parents or guardians the opportunity to refresh your soul in our sanctuary attending our adult oriented worship service.
 The nursery has toys aplenty for young creative minds and equipped for personal infant care needs.